warmcat/libwebsockets/minimal-examples/README.md

-http-client|Minimal examples providing an http client http-server|Minimal examples providing an http server raw|Minimal examples related to adopting raw file or socket descriptors into the event loop ws-client|Minimal examples providing a ws client ws-server|Minimal examples providing a ws server (and an http server)
+http-client|Minimal examples providing an http client http-server|Minimal examples providing an http server raw|Minimal examples related to adopting raw file or socket descriptors into the event loop secure-streams|Minimal examples related to the Secure Streams client api ws-client|Minimal examples providing a ws client ws-server|Minimal examples providing a ws server (and an http server)